QUICKSTART

 alpi doctor

-Runs live checks: model reachable, gateways logged in, MCP servers handshaking, services alive, ALP socket listening, peers reachable.
+Runs live checks: model reachable, email accounts reachable, MCP servers handshaking, services alive, ALP socket listening, peers reachable.
 Green = you're done.

 Next steps